Frequently Asked Questions

 Will you come to speak at my school?

 I love doing school visits!
-Because of the pandemic, my visiting schedule is very limited.
 Contact me (or if you are a student, ask your librarian, book club leader, or English teacher to contact me) to see what we can work out.

 Can you speak virtually with my book club/library/Facebook group?

 I love doing virtual visits!
 Contact me (or if you are a student, ask your librarian, book club leader, or English teacher to contact me) for more information.
-Please include your organization and the date and time of the event if those are already set, as well as the subject focus (such as how to become a writer, self-publishing vs traditional publishing, or the Odan Terridor trilogy, etc.) in your email to me.
+Please include your organization and the date and time of the event if those are already set, as well as the subject focus (such as how to become a writer, self-publishing vs traditional publishing, or one of my books, etc.) in your email to me.

 How can I feature you and/or your books?

 Thank you so much for your interest in me and my books!
 I appreciate you taking the time to feature me!
-Please be sure to tag me (@savannahjgoins on Instagram, Twitter, Facebook, and Medium) so that I can share the feature and your account with my audience!
+Please be sure to tag me (@savannahjgoins on Instagram and @savannahjgoins_ on TikTok) so that I can share the feature and your account with my audience!

 For my bio and heashots, as well as book covers, ISBNs, editorial reviews, etc., please take a look at my media kit.
 If you aren't able to find the information you need there or here in this FAQ, please contact me.
 Thanks!